zoom/meetingsdk-auth-endpoint-sample/README.md

    `$ touch .env`

-1. Add the following code to the `.env` file, and insert your JWT App's API Key and Secret found on the App Crednetials page in the Zoom App Marketplace.:
+1. Add the following code to the `.env` file, and insert your JWT App's API Key and Secret found on the App Credentials page in the Zoom App Marketplace.:

    ```
    API_KEY=JWT_API_KEY_HERE